wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.9.1 =
+* Update: Retargeting option now work for campaign instead of message
+* Fix: Inline form shortcode not getting preserved in message body
+* Fix: Form style options not getting saved
+* Fix: Minor issues with form css
+* Fix: Compatibility issues of previous embed form functionality with new one

 = 1.9 =
 * New:Forms now comes with  various form styles and multiple positions
 * New:Forms also provides background and text color